rgeirhos/object-recognition/README.md

 The article is available at [https://arxiv.org/abs/1706.06969](https://arxiv.org/abs/1706.06969).

-Please don't hesitate to contact me at robert.geirhos@uni-tuebingen.de or open an issue in case there is any question!
+Please don't hesitate to contact me at robert.geirhos@bethgelab.org or open an issue in case there is any question!

 This README is structured according to the repo's structure: one section per subdirectory (alphabetically).